-Disagreement in Economic Forecasts and Expected Stock Returns: Risk or Mispricing?
+Disagreement in Economic Forecasts and Equity Returns: Risk or Mispricing?

-We quantify disagreement about the economy with ex-ante measures of cross-sectional dispersion in economic forecasts, and investigate if economic disagreement has a significant impact on the cross-sectional pricing of individual stocks.
-We find a significant disagreement premium of 7.2% per annum, induced by the outperformance (underperformance) by stocks with negative (positive) disagreement beta, suggesting that ambiguity-averse investors demand higher compensation to hold stocks with higher disagreement risk.
-The results also support the mispricing hypothesis that the positive (negative) disagreement beta provides an indirect way to measure dispersed opinion and overpricing (underpricing).
-Thus, the risk- and mispricing-based explanations of the disagreement premium are not mutually exclusive.
+We quantify disagreement about the economy with ex-ante measures of cross-sectional dispersion in economic forecasts and investigate if economic disagreement has a significant impact on the cross-sectional pricing of individual stocks.
+We find a significant disagreement premium of 7.2% per annum, induced by both outperformance of stocks with negative disagreement beta and underperformance of stocks with positive disagreement beta.
+We show that in the sample of undervalued (overvalued) stocks, those with negative (positive) disagreement beta are most undervalued (overvalued) in the portfolio formation month and hence earn significantly positive (negative) alpha.
+Disagreement premium is also found to be weak in the sample of fairly priced stocks.
+Thus, our results support the mispricing hypothesis that the positive (negative) disagreement beta provides an indirect way to measure dispersed opinion and overpricing (underpricing).

 JEL Classification: G11, G12, C13, E20, E30